SoftmatterLMU-RaedlerGroup/pyama/README.md

 #### Viewing the stack
 You can review the stack by selecting the channel to display, by scrolling through the frames using the slider below the stack, and by highlighting single cells.

+You can zoom in and out using the mouse wheel.

 You can highlight a cell by clicking on the cell in the image or on a corresponding trace in the plot axes.